 But what about the USDA and Kraft foods telling me all over their products that whole grains reduce diabetes and cholesterol?
 Listen, we wouldn’t have an epidemic of diabetes if we weren’t eating so many grains!
 Especially processed grains which are denatured, stored in plastic (which increases mold and toxins) and enriched with sugar and other crap.
 And I don’t take my nutrition advice from an industry trying to sell me their products.
 The fact is, adding veggies, flaxseeds, chia seeds, and fruits will provide you plenty of fiber that binds up toxins in the gut and reduces the bad cholesterol load in the body.

-You can expect to hear more about this from me.
-I am seeing more and more clients with sugar and carb sensitivity who suffer from sugar cravings, mood swings, and alcoholism.
+I am seeing more and more clients with sugar and carb sensitivity who suffer from sugar cravings, mood swings, and weight gain.
 A grain free diet has liberated them from this roller coaster.
 Of course it’s challenging at first and feels restrictive, but there is a world of foods to explore out there, and it becomes second nature (I know this because I have generally been eating grain free for over a year now and gluten free for over four years!)
 I also have clients with intestinal problems who thrive when they remove not only gluten but all grains.
 They add in extra healthy FATS to heal their digestive tract.
-Did you know that eating too much sugar and too many grains actually raises cholesterol, not healthy fat?
-That’s another story for another time.

 LIKE WHAT YOU'VE READ?